rccc7/reddit-react/README.md

 ## Disclaimer

-This is just a demo project with the intention of test and practice with the latest Next.js framework feactures for React.
+This is just a demo project with the intention of test and practice with the latest Next.js framework feactures for React and for testing and ussage [Reddit provider](https://next-auth.js.org/providers/reddit) features.

 ## Step by Step Setup & Deployment Instructions from scratch: